tarcisioallyson/forexreplaysystem/README.md

 SOFTWARE.
 ```

+> Replace `[Your Name or Project Name]` with your own, then create a `LICENSE` file at the root of the repository with this same text.

 ### Why MIT?

-The only dependency — Lightweight Charts™ — uses the **Apache License 2.0**, which is permissive and fully compatible with MIT.
-Choosing MIT for your own code means:

-- ✅ Anyone can use, copy, modify, and distribute your project
+The only dependency — Lightweight Charts™ — is **Apache 2.0**, which is permissive and fully compatible with MIT.
+Choosing MIT means anyone can use, modify, and redistribute the project (including commercially), with no obligation to open-source derivative works.
+The only requirement is keeping the copyright notice.
-- ✅ Commercial use is allowed
-- ✅ No obligation to open-source derivative works
-- ✅ Compatible with Apache 2.0 (you must keep the LightweightCharts license notice)
-- ✅ Widely recognized and understood by developers worldwide

-The only requirement is that you **keep the copyright notice** in all copies or distributions (a one-line attribution).

-> **Note:** If you want to **ensure all forks and modifications remain open source**, consider **GPL v3** instead.
-GPL v3 is also compatible with Apache 2.0 in this direction.
-However, it prevents commercial closed-source use — choose based on your goals.
+If you want to **require all forks and derivatives to remain open source**, use **GPL v3** instead — it is also compatible with Apache 2.0 in this direction.

 ---

 ## 🙏 Acknowledgements

-- Chart rendering powered by [Lightweight Charts™](https://github.com/tradingview/lightweight-charts) © TradingView, Inc. (Apache 2.0)
+Chart rendering powered by [Lightweight Charts™](https://github.com/tradingview/lightweight-charts) © TradingView, Inc. (Apache 2.0).